 Total units: Students who major in political science are required to complete 30 graded units (10 classes) in political science with a C or better, distributed as follows:

-- Substantive Introductory Courses: 6 graded units must come from any two introductory classes.
+- Substantive Introductory Courses: 6 graded units must come from two introductory classes.
 (Note: Students scoring a 4 or 5 on a relevant AP exam may place out of the associated introductory course and replace it with an upper-level course in a related subfield.)

 - Methodology Course: 3 graded units must come from Pol Sci 363 Quantitative Political Methodology.
 All majors are urged to take this course in the fall of their sophomore year.
 (Note: Some statistics courses offered in other departments will allow students to opt out of this class, but those credits will not count toward their political science major.
 These courses include U25 PolSci 323 Introduction to Quantitative Methods [subject to the limit of 6 "outside" credit units], QBA 121 Managerial Statistics II, Math 3200 Elementary to Intermediate Statistics and Data Analysis, and ESE 326 Probability and Statistics for Engineering.)

 Distribution Requirement: 18 graded units must come from any six 300- or 400-level classes.
-Of these 18 units, students must complete at least one 3-unit course in three of the following five fields: American politics, comparative politics, international politics, political methodology, or political theory.
+Of these 18 units, students must complete at least one 3-unit course in three of the following fields: American politics, comparative politics, international politics, political methodology, or political theory.
 (Note: Pol Sci 363 does not count toward this upper-level distribution requirement.)

 - Other courses: A student's remaining graded units may be earned by any political science course or independent study.
 However, credits given for writing a senior thesis (detailed in Senior Thesis section below) do not count toward the major.